mui/material-ui/docs/pages/careers/react-engineer-docs-infra.md

 - You're excited about helping engineers and designers build amazing UIs
 - You're highly empathetic
 - You have great written and spoken English skills
-- You have basic design sensibility
+- You have good product/design sensibility

 ### Nice to have (but not required)

-- Strong design skills
+- Strong product/design skills
 - Experience in open-source
 - Experience with design systems
 - Experience with MUI products